 Contact a Personal Injury Lawyer in Houston if Your Child Was Injured

-You should call McDonald Worley today and schedule your free initial consultation with a skilled injury attorney in Houston.
+You should call McDonald Worley today and schedule your free initial consultation from an injury law firm in Houston.
 They can review your case and let you know if you have a potential claim against someone other than the school.